Joone Blog

 Viewport Meta Tags

-For this, Safari on the iPhone assumes that web pages have 980px width by default.
-When Safari loads a web page, it scales down the web page by a factor of 0.32 (320/980) to fit to the width of the screen in the case of iPhone 3G.
-But, the problem is that all pages are not displayed to fit to 980px width.
-For example, mobile web pages can be displayed well with 320px or 480px. the Google Search page is displayed on the iPhone like the right picture because the Google search page is required to have the less width compared to 980px.
+To do this, Safari on the iPhone assumes that web pages are 980px wide by default.
+When Safari loads a web page, it scales the page down by a factor of 0.32 (320/980) to fit the width of the screen in the case of the iPhone 3G.
+But the problem is that not all pages are designed to fit a 980px width.
+For example, mobile web pages can display well at 320px or 480px.
+The Google Search page is displayed on the iPhone like the right picture, because it is designed to be narrower than 980px.

-To solve this problem, Apple defined the viewport meta tags to allow web browsers to support desktop web page and mobile web page effectively.
-Actually, this is not a web standard, but most mobile web browsers have adopted this feature and WebKit also supports it.
+To solve this problem, Apple defined the viewport meta tags to let web browsers support both desktop and mobile web pages effectively.
+This is not a web standard, but most mobile web browsers have adopted it, and WebKit supports it too.

 Let’s take a look at the viewport meta tag in more detail.
-The viewport meta tags can be used to set the width, height and initial scale factor of the viewport.
-Although most web pages don’t have viewport meta tags, mobile browsers which have 320 px screen width can apply initial values to web pages as follows:
+The viewport meta tags can be used to set the width, height, and initial scale factor of the viewport.
+Although most web pages don’t have viewport meta tags, mobile browsers with a 320px screen width can apply initial values to web pages as follows:

 In the case of mobile pages, you need to set the viewport meta tags as follows: